yyli28/d2mr-data-viz-level2/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

+I followed a coding style guide.
+I used frequent, informative comments in code and markdown.
+My visuals explained and applied the "grammar of graphics".
+I recognized and interpreted common data visualizations.
+I determined most appropriate visualizations by improving the terrible visualization.

 <!-- Explanation of demonstrated unassessed objectives above this line -->